abumq/easyloggingpp/README.md

 #### Log Format
 You can customize format of logging.
 Following format specifiers are currently supported by EasyLogging++

-* %host
-* %func Function where log was written from
-* %loc Location with filename and line number where log was written from
-* %log Actual log
-* \n New line
-* \t Tab

 <table>
     <tr>
         <td><b>Format Specifier</b></td>